Hello, dear readers, hope you're all well! Thanks to those who read, followed and favourited the story these past days!

 Kili stirred as soon as the light hit his sealed eyes.

 "This is going to be the last sunrise we watch."

 Upon seeing that he was awake and lost somewhere in his thoughts, the blond gave him a light pat on his hand.
-"Ready to kill a flying lizard?" he asked playfully, trying to hide all his concern and fear away, and lighten the severity of the situation they would soon have to handle.
+"Ready?"

 The brunet did not answer.
-Instead he turned away and, with a slow pace that would cause him the least amount of pain, walked to the small wash basin that was placed upon a table in the corner of the room to throw some water on his face.
+Instead he turned away and, with pace slow enough to cause him the least amount of pain, walked to the small wash basin on a table in the corner to throw some water on his face.
 It was when he pulled his boots on that he felt a gentle squeeze on his shoulder.

-"I'm with you till the end of the line, you little imp," a voice cut through the palpable, almost creepy tranquility of the small, cold room.
+"I'm with you till the end of the line," a voice cut through the palpable, almost creepy tranquility of the small, cold room.

 Come the later hours of morning, the people of Lake-town gathered to bid their farewells to the company as they were ready to depart and proudly made their way through the crowd, dressed up in rather large and unfitting armour the guards had provided them with.
 One by one they boarded the boat along with the supplies and the weapons, until the line came to a cessation when Thorin blocked Kili's way with his heavy armoured arm.

 "Not you," he commanded.
 "We must travel at speed and you will slow us down."

 Kili thought he had never heard a more tasteless joke in his life.
 "What are you talking about?" he almost laughed at the absurdity of his uncle's words.
 "I'm coming with you."

 The prince felt the ground missing beneath his feet once he realised that Thorin was actually serious.
 "I am going to be there when that door is opened," he insisted with a pointed look, "when we first look upon the Halls of our Fathers, Thorin-"